 A study by the University of Sussex, published in Behaviour, looked at sett use in European badger populations and found subsidiary and outlier setts were used mainly during the summer.
 Sett use was not related to sex or body condition, but outliers did tended to be used by younger animals and had a larger number of fleas than the main sett.
 The biologists also recorded that the main sett was communal; it wasn’t divided into separate interior territories.

 A similar study by Jacek Goszczyñski and Iwona Wójtowicz at the Polish Department of Forest Protection and Ecology found that badgers had two peaks of sett use: one in April and another in August and September.
-The Polish biologists observed that the same setts were visited by foxes and badgers, which tallies with previous observations by Ernest Neal that various species (including woodmice, bank voles, brown rats, rabbits, weasels and cats) may share setts with badgers.
-Although foxes may share setts with badgers, even raising their cubs in badger-occupied setts, it is generally considered that the faeces, urine and food remains that have frequently been found in fox dens are odious to badgers, which will often move to another sett if they aren't breeding.
+The Polish biologists observed that the same setts were visited by foxes and badgers, which tallies with previous observations by Ernest Neal that various species (including woodmice, bank voles, brown rats, rabbits, weasels and cats) sometimes share setts with badgers.
+Although foxes may share setts with badgers, even raising their cubs there, they typically emerge from different parts, suggesting they're living apart, and some authors suggest that the faeces, urine and food remains frequently found at fox earths can cause the badgers to abandon the sett it they're not breeding.